-One question we are often asked: when is the best time for children to get braces?
+Parents often ask: when is the best time for children to get braces?

-The Australian Society of Orthodontists recommends an orthodontic check-up at around seven years of age.
+The Australian Society of Orthodontists recommends an orthodontic check-up at around 8-10 years of age.

 This is when your child’s first adult molars erupt and establish their back bite.
 At this stage, an orthodontist can evaluate your child’s bite and identify whether they will need braces or other orthodontic treatment.